Anna Maria Island Waterfront Homes

 Seawall Regulations and Coastal Construction Controls

 Seawalls and coastal barriers protect waterfront properties from erosion, storm surge, and tidal damage.
-On Anna Maria Island, these structures are subject to local and state oversight, including review by the Florida Department of Environmental Protection (FDEP) and the Manatee County Building Department.
-Before purchasing or repairing a seawall, buyers must verify whether the structure is compliant, permitted, and properly maintained.
+On Anna Maria Island, these structures are subject to local and state oversight, including review by the Florida Department of Environmental Protection (FDEP) and the building department of one of the three Anna Maria Island cities.
+Before purchasing or repairing a seawall, buyers must verify whether the seawall is compliant, permitted, and properly maintained.
 Unauthorized seawall modifications can lead to fines, mandatory reconstruction, or limits on future development.

 Additionally, Florida’s Coastal Construction Control Line (CCCL) program regulates how close to the shoreline new improvements can be made.
 Building or rebuilding within this area may require special permits, environmental studies, and engineering certifications.
 Because seawall and shoreline regulations can vary across city and county jurisdictions, due diligence with an experienced waterfront property attorney is essential.